kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 **install** will find the package by name and save it to your node dependencies in the directory **/node_modules**.
 The **--save** option saves the package to your dependencies in the file **package.json** located inside **/node_modules**. --save isn't required but it does a little extra work for you.

-There are other options for saving to enhance your workflow, check out the [npm install documention](https://docs.npmjs.com/cli/install).
+There are other options for saving to enhance your work-flow, check out the [npm install documentation](https://docs.npmjs.com/cli/install).

 ##The Server

 Lets create our Node.js server in a file called **server.js**.
-This is the same file used in the [ExpressJS API Docs](http://expressjs.com/api.html).
+This is the same file used in the [ExpressJS API Docs](http://expressjs.com/API.html).

 ```javascript
 var express = require('express');